jturnercode/wrapg/README.md

 ## Features

-- Simple python functions to run postgres sql via python. see Usage section for more details on list of functionality.
+- Simple python functions to run postgres sql via python.
+See [Usage](#usage) section for more details on list of functionality.
   - upsert & insert_ignore functions included
     - 'use_index=True' automatically creates index
     - 'use_index=False' to upsert without using index (slower)
-  - copy*from_csv() function to follow postgres COPY protocol *(today only csv is avail)\_
+  - copy_from_csv() function to follow postgres COPY protocol (today only csv is available)
 - Pass/Retrieve various python data structutes via underlining sql functions
+  - tuples
+  - dictionaires
-  - supports pandas dataframe out of box
+  - pandas dataframe
 - Auto import default postgres connection parameters via .env
   - saves on repeating code to specify connection
   - overide default connection parameters with kwargs in each function if needed
-- Use of sql functions with certain parametes. _(work in progress, today mosty use Date() to type cast in keys parameters)_
+- Use of postgres sql functions with certain parametes. _(work in progress, today mosty use Date() to type cast in keys parameters)_

 ## Installing Wrapg